frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 The alpha layout aims to reduce lateral finger movement on the index finger.
 It performs very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.

 Some of the punctuation keys use non-standard shift mappings.
-The SYMS layer also does this.
 See `shift_defs.h`.

 There are a number of combos on this layer, defined with a bunch of macros to reduce boilerplate.
-See `combo_defs.h`.
+See `combos.c` and `combo_defs.h`.

 ### SYMS